top of page

 1. Too Busy to For Fitness In An Hour?
 Focus on the Habit of Showing Up

-A single workout done every week beats an aggressive schedule that you quit after a month.
+A single workout done every week beats an hectic schedule that you quit after a month.

 2. Strategy: Fit More Fitness in Less Time